kpgalligan/mcp-demo/README.md

 Read the MCP sdk docs at https://github.com/modelcontextprotocol/typescript-sdk

 The tool should take one parameter 'file_path'.
 That is the absolute path to the file we want to open.
+Make sure to add a description for the parameter specifying that the path needs to be the absolute path.

 When called, the tool should execute 'open [file_path]' on the terminal.
 ```